rudeshko/jquery-gallery/README.md

 1. `autoscroll` - Default: Boolean true; Whether gallery should autoscroll through the items using time interval.
 1. `interval` - Default: Int 10; If 'autoscroll' is true, scroll after this number of seconds to the next slide.
-1. `mediaClickDisabled` - Default: Boolean false; Global boolean to disable 'next' feature by clicking anywhere on the media item.
+1. `mediaClickDisabled` - Default: Boolean false; Global boolean to disable 'go to next item' feature by clicking anywhere on the media item.
+1. `showNav` - Default: Boolean true; Whether navigation bar should be shown at the bottom of the gallery.

 ## How To Use